Dragonfly Cloud is now available in the AWS Marketplace - learn more

 • Leaky Bucket Algorithm: This algorithm is similar to the token bucket algorithm, but requests are stored in a bucket that leaks at a fixed rate instead of tokens.
 Requests are only allowed if the bucket is not full.

 Each algorithm fits a slightly different use case.
 In the case of Dragonfly, we were looking for an algorithm that would be versatile enough to cover a wide range of use cases but will require low computational and memory overhead.
 We decided to implement a variation of the leaky bucket algorithm called the "Generic Cell Rate Algorithm" (GCRA).
-Now, let's delve into the specifics of this algorithm.
+Now, let's examine the specifics of this algorithm.

 Generic Cell Rate Algorithm (GCRA)